The 10 Most Loved Things to Do in Lourmarin

 Tips

-- The lady at the bakery said gibassier stays fresh for 15 days in its paper bag.
-But alas, mine has never lasted more than a day.
+- If you want the sweet version (my favorite), go to Boulangerie Riquier (La Maison du Gibassier), the original bakery in Lourmarin.
+The owner said gibassier stays fresh for 15 days in its paper bag.
+But alas, mine has never lasted more than two days.
+It’s so yummy, I eat it right away.

 8. Go on a wine tasting at Château Fontvert.